 - a.
 Concentrate the tallest buildings and highest densities in areas designated Downtown on Schedule 12 Future Land Use Plan. - b.
 Encourage a range of built forms and mix of housing tenures to help satisfy the community's housing needs as outlined in the most recent Housing Needs Report. - c.
 Permit mixed-use development with institutional, office, and residential components. - d.
 Direct large office developments to Downtown first as a preferred destination to support local businesses and revitalization of the area. - e.
-Encourage post-secondary institutions, along with their associated administrative uses, to locate off-campus in order to attract more visitors to the Downtown area. - f.
+Encourage post-secondary institutions, (and associated administrative uses) along with their associated administrative uses, to locate off-campus to draw more visitors into the Downtown in order to attract more visitors to the Downtown area. - f.
 Support the Downtown Business Improvement Association in its efforts to promote and strengthen downtown. - g.
-Encourage the reuse, renovation, and adaptation of existing buildings to support the growth of creative and emerging businesses. - h.
+Encourage the reuse, renovation, and adaptation of existing buildings to allow creative and emerging businesses and uses to emerge to support the growth of creative and emerging businesses. - h.
 Encourage greening of buildings, such as rooftop gardens, patios, planters, and public spaces. - i.
 Encourage public squares, plazas, mini-parks, and other urban space opportunities in conjunction with new development. - j.
-Encourage new buildings to be oriented towards the street, minimize the use of large surface parking areas, and ensure that surface parking lots are located behind primary buildings. - k.
-Ensure development addresses the interface with surrounding uses by thoughtfully considering design elements such as building siting, height, and massing to create a stepped transition in built form and scale.
-These elements may include step-like upper floors, effective screening and buffering of parking and refuse areas, and appropriate site lighting. - I. Provide clear and uniquely branded wayfinding infrastructure to orient visitors throughout Downtown and to connect them to the city's natural and cultural heritage. - m.
-Integrate natural and cultural elements into development and redevelopment to foster a sense of place and reinforce Prince George's identity as a City within a Forest.
+Encourage new buildings to be oriented towards the street, and locate surface parking lots behind main buildings minimize the use of large surface parking areas, and ensure that surface parking lots are located behind primary buildings. - k.
+Ensure development addresses the interface with surrounding uses by carefully thoughtfully considering design elements such as building siting, height, and massing to ensure create a stepped transition in built form and scale.
+These elements can include upper floors that form a step-like wall; may include step-like upper floors, effective screening and buffering of parking and refuse areas, and appropriate site lighting. - I. Provide clear and uniquely branded wayfinding infrastructure to orient visitors throughout Downtown and to connect them to the city's natural and cultural heritage.

-- n.
-Support year-round and seasonal markets Downtown. - o.
+- m.
+Incorporate Integrate natural and cultural elements through into development and redevelopment to create foster a sense of place and support reinforce Prince George's identity as a City within a Forest. - n.
+Encourage Support year-round and seasonal markets Downtown. - o.
 Support entertainment and cultural uses like theatres, movie theatres, music venues, large meeting facilities, and gaming Downtown. - p.
 Consider policies for street vendors, buskers, pop-up markets, and other temporary uses and forms of entertainment. - q.
 Explore opportunities to leverage City-owned parcels to advance the revitalization goals of the Downtown. - r.
 Support the provision of accessible facilities for social services, community kitchens, seniors and family recreation, and similar services. - s.
-Encourage new residential developments to consider human scale and promote active transportation by offering secure bike storage, sidewalks, benches, landscaped outdoor amenity spaces, and well-lit, covered building entrances that foster a sense of safety and comfort.
+Encourage new residential developments to consider human scale and make promote active transportation accessible by promoting offering secure bike storage, sidewalks, benches, landscaped outdoor amenity spaces, and well-lit, covered building entrances that create foster a sense of safety and comfort.